 Resolution – 720p and 1080p are the most popular choices here.
 If higher quality video is important for you and your computer can handle it, go for 1080p.
-Otherwise go with 720p, since most viewers won’t notice much of a difference, and some won’t even have a good enough internet connection to handle 1080p anyways.
+Otherwise go with 720p, since most viewers won’t notice much of a difference, and some won’t even have a good enough internet connection to handle how much data watching Twitch uses at 1080p anyways.

 Codec – Depending on your graphics card (AMD vs NVIDIA) you should have at least two codec options here.
 Using your GPU for your codec is what most streamers use for the best performance.
 If you’re noticing some lag using your GPU, then try the x264 option.